Home Care Agency Answering Service

 - Catch family and referral calls after hours, on weekends, during lunch, and when coordinators are on other calls.

-- Turn new inquiries into assessment-ready intake instead of a blank callback task.
+- Turn new inquiries into assessment-ready intake instead of a callback with no context task.

 - Answer approved service and coverage questions without making care promises.